joefrance/NEATWerx/README.md

 This example connects to SQL Server 2008R2 (at least version 10.50.2500) and the AdventureWorks database (thus the ending "Werx" on this sample):

-** If you have a SQL Server 2008R2 installation below the version above you can install SP1: http://www.microsoft.com/en-us/download/details.aspx?id=26727 (How's MongoDB looking now? :) )
+** If you do not already have SQL Server 2008R2 Express: http://www.microsoft.com/en-us/download/details.aspx?id=3743 ** Download the 32-bit or 64-bit version that matches your Windows version ** If you have a SQL Server 2008R2 installation below the version above you can install SP1: http://www.microsoft.com/en-us/download/details.aspx?id=26727 (How's MongoDB looking now? :) )

 You can find the full SQL Server backup file here: